-4. Broken Wires
+4. Broken Wires.

 A broken or loose wire from the control to the upper electrode or the ground (common electrode) will prevent load relay from pulling in.
 Broken wires can be checked by shorting the upper electrode to ground, or to the common electrode if used, at the electrode holder.
 If relay fails to pull in, one or both of the electrode leads is open.
 The individual leads can be checked by running temporary wires from the control to the electrode holder outside of conduit.
-Careful - Wires Must Not Contact any Power Leads.
-If the load relay now pulls in, when shorting electrodes as noted above, the break is between the control and electrode holder.
-If load relay pulls in when the leads are shorted with a jumper at holder.
-If load relay pulls in, the break is in the electrode suspension wire.
+Careful -- Wires Must Not Contact any Power Leads.
+If the load relay now pulls in, when shorting electrode holder.
+If load relay pulls in when the leads are shorted with a jumper at holder, but not at electrode tips, the break is in the electrode suspension wire.

-5. Sensitivity Resistor Too Low
+5. Sensitivity Resistor Too Low.